Earle McCormick

 Earle L. McCormick Jr. is an American politician and retired teacher.
 McCormick served as a Republican State Senator from Maine's 21st District, where he represented part of Kennebec County, including Hallowell and Gardiner.

 McCormick graduated from Gardiner High School in 1961.
-He received a bachelor's degree in meteorology from Saint Louis University and a master's degree in meteorology from graduated from the Naval Postgraduate School.
+He received a bachelor's degree in meteorology from Saint Louis University and a master's degree in meteorology from the Naval Postgraduate School.

 He was first elected to the Maine State Senate in 2006 after serving from 2002 to 2006 as state representative.
 He served as chair of the Health and Human Services committee in the State Senate in 2011 and 2012.

 McCormick spent 23 years in the United States Air Force.
 In 1967, he was promoted to staff sergeant while serving as a weather observer with the Air Weather Service at Eielson Air Force Base in Alaska.
 After retiring from the Air Force, he returned to Maine and taught mathematics and coached high school sports.
 He lives in West Gardiner, Maine.